 The South of Market Business Association is a nonprofit organization working to promote South of Market as a vital place to live, work, visit and do business.
 SOMBA mobilizes businesses, residents, community groups and government to identify priorities, challenges and solutions to maintain a strong and vibrant community.
 For more information: Contact Form.

-SOMA EVENTS AND NEWS
+SOMA EVENTS AND RECENT NEWS!

 SomBa and 5M’s Mixer on August 27th – a Photo Collage!